openthings/zeppelin-notebooks-4/README.md

 # zeppelin-notebooks

-This example Zeppelin notebook provides a visualization of tweets on Trump from a Twitter stream.
+This example Zeppelin notebook provides a visualization of the author sentiment of tweets about Trump using a Twitter stream.

 1. Install Apache Zeppelin.
 Grab the `bin-all` download available [here](The https://zeppelin.apache.org/download.html) and expand it into a local directory.